GWM Owners Shines At Alxa Hero Festival, Igniting Global Off-Road Passion

-data-text="GWM Owners Shines at Alxa Hero Festival, Igniting Global Off-Road Passion" data-link=" Owners Shines at Alxa Hero Festival, Igniting Global Off-Road Passion" class="whatsapp">Shar

-BAODING, CHINA - media OutReach Newswire - 5 October 2024 - On October 1st, Great Wall Motor (GWM) and tens of thousands of its owners set the Alxa Desert ablaze with the grandeur of the 'Hero Festival.'
+Hebei, China, 6th October 2024, ZEX PR WIRE , On October 1st, Great Wall Motor (GWM) and tens of thousands of its owners set the Alxa Desert ablaze with the grandeur of the“Hero Festival.”
 Featuring the TANK series, GWM POER Series, and the newly launched 2nd generation GWM HAVAL H9, GWM united off-road enthusiasts from around the world for an exhilarating celebration of off-road culture in the vast Alxa desert.

 Dream Big : GWM Owners From Sand to the World.